Below are Frequently Asked Questions from my 2021 campaign for Tucker City Council.

 move quickly to connect Tucker to the PATH so our parks are connected in one accessible

 system for pedestrians and cyclists.
-I have additional information about my priorities at

-In your opinion, what are the most important issues facing the city of Tucker?
+What are the most important issues facing the city of Tucker?

 Tucker is a young city experiencing rapid and multi-faceted growth and is at a crossroads—this